raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 are appropriate in Retry Delay requests, so clients MUST be prepared to accept Retry Delay requests with any RCODE value.

+The RCODE value received in the message header of a Retry Delay unacknowledged message is generally usually useful only for information purposes, such as writing to a log file for future human analysis regarding the nature of the disconnection.
+Generally clients do not modify their behavior depending on the RCODE value.
+The RETRY DELAY in the message tells the client how long it should wait before attempting a new connection to this server instance.

+For clients that do in some way modify their behavior depending on the RCODE value, they should treat unknown RCODE values the same as RCODE=NOERROR (routine shutdown).

 A Retry Delay message from server to client is an unacknowledged message;
 the MESSAGE ID MUST be set to zero in the outgoing message and the client MUST NOT send a response.